-- 1. The examination shall comprise one 3-hour paper.
+- I. The examination shall comprise one 3-hour paper.

 - 2. Theory

 - I. The Common Law Contract of Service

-- 2. The Skills Development Act
+- 2. The Manpower Training Act

 - 3. The Labour Relations Act

-- 4. The Employment Equity Act
+- 4. The Wage Act

 - 5. The Basic Conditions of Employment Act

-- 6. The Occupational Health & Safety Act
+- 6. Machinery and Occupational Safety Act

-- 7. The Compensation for Occupational Injuries and Diseases Act
+- 7. The Workmen's Compensation Act

 - 8. The Unemployment Insurance Act

+- 9. The Black Transport Services Act

+- 10. The Guidance and Placement Act